-We are pleased to announce that our flu vaccination clinics are now live and open for bookings.
-To book your flu vaccine appointment, please phone 07775 152 573, or 07585 258 623.
-Please note that these numbers are for booking flu vaccine appointments only.
+To book your flu vaccine appointment, please phone 07775 152 573.
+Please note that this number is for booking flu vaccine appointments only.

-Our main phone line – 01404 814447 – can still be used if you are experiencing problems with the above lines.
+Our main phone line – 01404 814447 – can still be used if you are experiencing problems with the above line.